tsgates/arch-wiki-markdown/wiki/ATI.md

 e.g. When EDID fails on a DisplayPort connection.

 This issue is covered on the Xrandr page.

-> Slow performance with open-source drivers

-Note:Make sure you are member of video group.

-Some cards can be installed by default trying to use KMS.
-You can check whether this is your case running:

-    dmesg | egrep "drm|radeon"

-This command might show something like this, meaning it is trying to default to KMS:

-    [drm] radeon default to kernel modesetting.
-    ...
-    [drm:radeon_driver_load_kms] *ERROR* Failed to initialize radeon, disabling IOCTL

-If your card is not supported by KMS (anything older than r100), then you can disable KMS.
-This should fix the problem.

 > AGP is disabled (with KMS)